 The redevelopment incorporated the Floral Hall into the rest of the building complex.
 In the course of the redevelopment the entire structure was lifted to allow space for the box office and extended cloakroom area below.
 It now houses a champagne bar and restaurant for patrons during performance intervals, and in the daytime is home of Tea at the Royal Opera House.
 It can also act as an unusual and immersive performance space.
 The hall was renamed the Paul Hamlyn Hall in 2007, in recognition of generous financial support from the Paul Hamlyn Foundation.

-Learn and dance steps inspired by ballets performed at the Royal Opera House.
+Learn and dance steps inspired by ballets performed at the Royal Opera House, led by a member of the Royal Ballet.

 Related news and features